dudash/openshiftexamples-cicdpipeline/README.md

 There are 2 scripts you can use for creating all the projects and required components for this example.

+This is an *optional* script that will create an separate CI/CD project for the Jenkins server to deploy into.
+If you don't run this, OpenShift will autoprovision Jenkins within the pipeline-app project.
  > `jenkins_setup.sh`

+(Wait for Jenkins to finish starting the `jenkins` pod before running the next script - `oc get pods`)

  > `pipeline_setup.sh`